smudgeapp/study-various/augmentedyardstick/README.md

 1. Darknet is implemented using AlexeyAB fork through a Node C++ addon.
 2. Weights and config files will have to be added in the node addon implementation.
-3. Source files are included (folder cppsrc) but they will have to be implemented in a Node addon project and then compiled.
+3. Very basic source files are included (folder cppsrc) but they will have to be implemented in a Node addon project and then compiled.
+4. When making the C++ project, darknet and yolo class from AlexeyAB will also have to be included.
+Add those as per the editor (being used) instructions.

 **Node C++ Addon**